UB-JM/UB-JM/README.md

 I’m Jan, and this is my Repository
 <!--- - Until recently, I was a Master Student of Applied Computer Science at Otto Friedrich University Bamberg.
 Before that, I worked as a Game Designer. --->
 I'm a Software Developer based in Germany.
-My work experience is in Python (backend) and Javascript (specifically react, vue, typescript), mostly for small German startups.
+My work experience is in Python (backend) and Javascript (specifically react, vue, typescript), mostly for smaller German companies.
-My last employment included working on Applications for Digital Tachograph cards, with the result being visible at https://kgk.dekra.de/ amongst others.
-(TüV SÜD, Dekra, etc.)

 I studied and graduated with a Master in Computer Science from University Bamberg after working in Game Development for 2.5 years.
 You can find a short overview in this repository.
 - My interests are games (I used to work as a Game Designer before my Studies), random facts, and cooking.